edhull/edhull.github.io/_posts/2024-08-04-unifi-dnat-pihole.md

 ![dnat-4](/images/blog/dnat4.png)

+This rule will apply to all DNS traffic on port 53.
+If you want to restrict it to only specific upstream DNS servers, such as Google's 8.8.8.8 or Cloudflare's 1.1.1.1, set the Destination field too.

-Rinse and repeat for any other networks you wish to redirect DNS traffic from.
+Rinse and repeat this process for any other networks you wish to redirect DNS traffic from.

 Make sure to **not include the network which contains your DNS server itself**.